- Mathieu Maniet - Alain De Jonge

 The procedure of impact assessment implemented for projects subject to a permit (environmental

 permit, single permit, subdivision and planning permit) has undergone some adaptations.

-choice of the authorised person(s).
+The government must determine the procedure and the methods regarding the notification of the choice of the authorised person(s).
 It must also determine the cases where, for the conduct of a study, an authorised person can be rejected.
 It must finally settle on the procedure and the methods of the rejection.

 The new decree of the Walloon Parliament has not the ambition to revolutionise the environmental

 legislation in Wallonia but proceed through small adjustments and one-off adaptations of the

 Therefore the companies, established in the Walloon Region, must check if these modifications affect their activities or their future projects.